mkhalil1998/EC601_Group_Project/README.md

 **Questions:**

 We then started comparing the questions between the two datasets.

-The first thing we noticed is the difference between the questions.
+The first thing we noticed is the difference between the number questions.
 In VQA v2 there are 10 questions per image, while in vizwiz there is 1 question per image.
 VQA v2 has around a million visual questions while vizwiz has around 31,000 visual questions.

 Second we visualized the distribution of number of words in the questions.
 We noticed that most questions are between 5-10 words, however, in vizwiz there are questions that are around 40-50 words.
 We attribute these outliers to the fact that questions in vizwiz are asked in a conversational setting.

 ![alt text](https://github.com/mkhalil1998/EC601_Group_Project/blob/main/Images/word_dis.png)

-We then created a sunburst plot for istribution of the first words of all the questions in VQA and VizWiz.
-We observed that in vizwiz there is more diversity in the starting word used compared to vqa v2.
+We then created a sunburst plot for istribution of the first words of all the questions in VQA v2 and VizWiz.
+We observed that in vizwiz there is more diversity in the starting word used compared to VQA v2.

 ![alt text](https://github.com/mkhalil1998/EC601_Group_Project/blob/main/Images/sunburst_questions.png)